nexus-designer/nd_all/README.md

 ## Setup

+-   Rename `.env.sample` to `.env`.
+Edit any variables inside if needed
 -   Run `git submodule update --init --recursive --remote`

 -   Open `the module you would like to work on in your IDE`